sukykaur/AzureNIST800-171/AnalyticsOverview.md

 ## Threat model

-The data flow diagram for this reference architecture is available for [download](https://aka.ms/PCIAnalyticsTM) or can be found below.
+The data flow diagram for this reference architecture is available for [download](https://aka.ms/AnalyticsTM) or can be found below.
 This model can help customers understand the points of potential risk in the system infrastructure when making modifications.

 ![Threat Model](https://raw.githubusercontent.com/jayangra/AzurePCI3.2/master/Analytics/Azure%20Security%20and%20Compliance%20Blueprint%20-%20PCI%20DSS%20Data%20Analytics%20Threat%20Model.png)

 ## Compliance documentation
-The [Azure Security and Compliance Blueprint - PCI DSS Customer Responsibility Matrix](https://aka.ms/PCICRM) lists responsibilities for all PCI DSS 3.2 requirements.
+The [Azure Security and Compliance Blueprint - NIST 800-171 Customer Responsibility Matrix](https://aka.ms/) lists responsibilities for all NIST SP 800-171 requirements.

-The [Azure Security and Compliance Blueprint - PCI DSS Data Analytics Implementation Matrix](https://aka.ms/PCIAnalyticsCIM) provides information on which PCI DSS 3.2 requirements are addressed by the data analytics architecture, including detailed descriptions of how the implementation meets the requirements of each covered control.
+The [Azure Security and Compliance Blueprint - NIST 800-171 Data Analytics Implementation Matrix](https://aka.ms/) provides information on which NIST SP 800-171 requirements are addressed by the data analytics architecture, including detailed descriptions of how the implementation meets the requirements of each covered control.

 ## Guidance and recommendations